Cigar & Vape Shop

 The Serie V is full flavored yet smooth.
 The long filler tobaccos are a blend of Oliva Nicaraguan Habano that emphasizes tobacco from the Jalapa region, an area known for a more nuanced leaf than the Esteli or Condega regions.
 This carefully aged Jalapa blend produces a particularly flavored smoke.

-At Valley Tobacco in Austintown, OH, and Cigarette World in Salem, OH, you’ll find a large selection of cigars and cigar accessories.
+At Valley Tobacco in Austintown, Ohio, and Cigarette World in Salem, Ohio, you’ll find a large selection of cigars and cigar accessories.
 Whether you are looking for a mild cigar or a robust cigar, we have the cigar you are looking for.
 Our friendly staff can also assist you, in finding that perfect cigar.

 Cigar Size Information